nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <p></p>

 ### Clear Ingredients
-To remove all ingredients from Meal Companion's storage, use the `clear` command.
+To remove all ingredients from Meal Companion's storage, you may use this command:

+`clear`

 ![clear2.png](images/clear2.png)
 <sub>Fig 8: Sample of Ingredients Clear command with user input highlighted.</sub>